Chart Color Schemes

 Mundijong ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Mundijong's cultural diversity was found to be below average.
-78.2% of its population were born in Australia, with 89.9% being citizens and 94.2% speaking English only at home.
-Christianity was the main religion, comprising 45.5% of Mundijong's population, compared to 41.0% across Greater Perth.
+Mundijong's cultural diversity was found to be below average, with 78.2% of its population born in Australia.
+89.9% were citizens and 94.2% spoke English only at home.
+Christianity was the predominant religion, comprising 45.5%, compared to 45.0% across Greater Perth.

 Frequently Asked Questions - Diversity